danehuang/annotated-gp/README.md

 # The Annotated GP

-A short introduction to Gaussian Processes (GPs).
+An introduction to Gaussian Processes (GPs).
+Topics include the basics of GPs, the closely related Kernel Ridge Regression (KRR), sparse GPs (including Variational GPs), and GPs that fit derivatives.

 Web version: [https://danehuang.github.io/annotated-gp](https://danehuang.github.io/annotated-gp/)

 ## Citation

-If you found this useful, please cite our repository as
+If you found this useful, please cite our repository!
 ```
 @misc{huang2024annotatedgp,
   author       = {Daniel Huang},